 Our Attorneys in Washington D.C. and Baltimore offer comprehensive representation

-At Schochor, Federico and Staton, P.A., our medical malpractice lawyers offer Maryland and Washington D.C. residents the chance to seek justice.
+At Schochor and Staton, P.A., our medical malpractice lawyers offer Maryland and Washington D.C. residents the chance to seek justice.
 Contact our offices right away at 410-234-1000 for a consultation.
 You may also send inquiries through our contact form.